softwarecrash/Solar2MQTT/README.md

 - Building using Platform.io
 - Live web pages with ajax

+# Known Bug:
+- you must manualy add your mqtt server settings in the settings.h then compile and get to the AP and set up WiFi

 # ToDo:
 - add mqtt refresh rate option
 - store mqtt server settings in eprom